benbaptist/wrapper.py/wrapper/dashboard/readme.md

 ## Structure

 - `api/`: The API is built using Flask-RESTful.
 See api.md for more information.
+- `io/`: The SocketIO methods will be stored here.
 - `frontend/`: The frontend is built using Vue.js and Tailwind CSS.
 - `__init__.py`: imports dashboard
 - `dashboard.py`: The main Flask initialization file